Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Conclusion

 \section{Conclusion}

-In this paper, we study \task for authenticating data compliance in CPLMs and propose a framework \textsc{Buzzer} for inferring code membership. \textsc{Buzzer} achieves promising results on various CPLMs as shown in the experiments.
-Hence, \textsc{Buzzer} can serve as a \task tool and help protect the intellectual property rights.
-In the future, we plan to further improve the accuracy of black-box inference to achieve more practical \task.
-We will also explore the idea of this work on other other multimodal pre-trained language models beyond CPLMs.
+In this paper, we study \task for authenticating data compliance in CPLMs and propose a framework \textsc{Buzzer} for inferring code membership. \textsc{Buzzer} achieves promising results on various CPLMs as shown in the experiments. \textsc{Buzzer} can serve as a \task tool and help protect the intellectual property rights.
+In the future, we plan to further improve the generalization ability of \textsc{Buzzer} to make it more practical.
+We will also explore the idea of this work on other multimodal pre-trained language models beyond CPLMs.